What a Night! (1928 film)

-What a Night! is a 1928 American silent romantic comedy film directed by A. Edward Sutherland.
+What a Night! is a lost 1928 American silent romantic comedy film directed by A. Edward Sutherland.
 The romantic comedy was written by Louise Long, from a story by Lloyd Corrigan and Grover Jones.
 The film stars Bebe Daniels, Neil Hamilton, and William Austin.

 Plot

 Daniels, in her final silent film, plays Dorothy Winston, an heiress who sets out to become a newspaper reporter.
 When she breaks a big story, she finds herself in peril.